billmclean/Julia_Lessons/markdown/lesson07.md

 |  2.2026e+04|
 ```
 Notice that in each case, the output is right-justified, which is useful
 when printing tables.
 Also, note that we need to append a trailing newline
 character `\n` to the format string if we want subsequent output to follow
 on the next line.

 ## Docstrings

-A *docstring* describes the purpose and key information about a function.
+A *docstring* describes the purpose of, and key information about, a function.
 Recalling our `solve_quadratic` function from Lesson 4, we could do the
 following.
 ```